dragneel30/Windows-Media-Player-WMV-clone/README.md

 This project is not finished yet.

-I'm too busy for lot of college projects so I decided to pause this self-project.
+I'm too busy for lots of college projects so I decided to pause this self-project.